Nutrition and Pregnancy

 NUTRITION IN PREGNANCY CLASSES

-Learn all about your nutrition needs in pregnancy with a Dietician.
+Learn all about your nutrition needs during pregnancy with a Dietician.
 These online classes are recommended in early pregnancy from 12 weeks up until 20 weeks gestation.
 Classes are free and are 45 minutes long.
-To book your place please email email@example.com and include your FULL name, email, MRN (hospital number) and due date in the email.
+To book your place please email email@example.com and include your FULL name, email, MRN (hospital number), and due date in the email.

-While there are many changes in practice during the COVID-19 outbreak, we want to ensure you are getting all the information you need during this challenging time, especially with regard to nutrition.
-There are a number of resources below, which address nutrition before and during pregnancy.
+We have a number of resources below, that address nutrition before and during pregnancy.
 These include nutrition when planning a pregnancy (pre-conception), healthy eating in pregnancy, food safety guidance during pregnancy, weight gain recommendations, and tips for managing common pregnancy complaints that can affect food intake.